-Empowered by an employee advocacy program, your employees have the opportunity to utilize their social media followings as powerful brand ambassadors for your company.
+Empowered by a brand ambassador program or an employee advocacy program, your employees have the opportunity to utilize their social media followings as powerful brand ambassadors for your company.
 And your company has the opportunity to increase your reach and influence as a leading brand in your industry.

 What Are Brand Ambassadors?

-To illustrate the power of advocacy, allow me to give you a few examples of brand advocates in action using my husband’s favorite brand, and my favorite brand.
+To illustrate the power of advocacy, allow me to give you a few examples of brand ambassadors in action using my husband’s favorite brand, and my favorite brand.

 Patagonia.
 My husband follows Patagonia on just about every social media platform.
 But it’s not the rugged mountain apparel he’s interested in.
 It’s the extreme athletes who wear them.
 Chris Malloy, Alex Yoder, and Forrest Shearer are all hardcore outdoorsy types who take pictures.
 And all of them are members of Patagonia’s ambassador program.